-Executive Sessions of Non-Employee Directors - Non-Employee Directors meet privately in executive sessions to consider such matters as they deem appropriate, without Management being present, as a routinely scheduled agenda item for every Board meeting.
-An executive session including only independent directors, as defined in the NYSE listing standards and the Director Nomination Policy (as defined below), is held at least once a year.
-During Fiscal 2014, all Non-Employee Directors were independent except for Mr. Olson.
+Executive Sessions of Non-Employee Directors - Independent Directors meet privately in executive sessions to consider such matters as they deem appropriate, without Management being present, as a routinely scheduled agenda item for every Board meeting and at least once a year. pursuant to the requirements of the NYSE.
+During Fiscal 2015, all Non-Employee Directors were independent, except Robert Olson who retired in December 2014.
 See "Director Independence" below.
-Mr. Erickson was chosen as Lead Director to preside at such executive sessions after December 13, 2011 when Mr. Potts was elected to the Board.
+Prior to Mr. Erickson being elected Chair in August 2015, he served as Lead Director since December 13, 2011 while Mr. Potts served as Chair and CEO.